shbach/privacyguides.org/docs/basics/erasing-data.md

 !!!
 Warning

-    The data on your drive will not be recoverable; make sure you have any files you need on a separate drive before performing this action!
+    The data on your drive will not be recoverable.
+You should make sure you have any files you need on a separate drive before performing this action!

 **Spinning Hard Drive:**